ardriveapp/turbo-sdk/README.md

 ### TurboUnauthenticatedClient

-- `getSupportedCurrencies()` - Returns the list of currencies supported by the Turbo Payment Service.
+- `getSupportedCurrencies()` - Returns the list of currencies supported by the Turbo Payment Service for topping up a user balance of AR Credits (measure in Winston Credits, or winc).

   ```typescript
   const currencies = await turbo.getSupportedCurrencies();
   ```

-- `getSupportedCountries()` - Returns the list of countries supported by the Turbo Payment Service.
+- `getSupportedCountries()` - Returns the list of countries supported by the Turbo Payment Service's top up workflow.

   ```typescript
   const countries = await turbo.getSupportedCountries();
   ```

-- `getFiatToAR()` - Returns the current raw fiat to AR conversion rate for a specific currency
+- `getFiatToAR()` - Returns the current raw fiat to AR conversion rate for a specific currency as reported by third-party pricing oracles

   ```typescript
   const fiatToAR = await turbo.getFiatToAR({ currency: 'USD' });